Lord Guildford Dudley: In popular culture

 Lord Guildford Dudley was portrayed by John Mills in the 1936 film Tudor Rose, Cary Elwes in the 1986 film Lady Jane, and Jacob Avery in the 2022 drama series Becoming Elizabeth.

+He is a main character in Jodi Meadows, Brodi Ashton, and Cynthia Hand's novel My Lady Jane (2016), wherein he is known as "Gifford", and he is played by Edward Bluemel in the 2024 television series adaption My Lady Jane, with the character's name changed back to 'Guildford'.
+He is also a character in Alison Weir's Innocent Traitor: A Novel of Lady Jane Grey (2007).